ntvmb/eas-same-encoder/README.md

 [Here's a quick background on how EAS SAME headers work.](https://www.youtube.com/watch?v=Z5o1sfXXf9E)

+This tool was built primarily to test EAS ENDECs.

-During the late 90's / early 2000's, this is a device that would sit in the headend room of TV / FM / AM stations, listen for EAS SAME signals on neighboring stations, and, if the specified information matched the predefined filters, rebroadcast the emergency message on its local station.
+An EAS ENDE is a device that would sit in the headend room of TV / FM / AM stations, listen for EAS SAME signals on neighboring stations, and, if the specified information matched the predefined filters, rebroadcast the emergency message on its local station.

 [YouTube demo!](https://www.youtube.com/watch?v=OVxHkMDX2F8)